 It was a full day of filming.
 We were locked indoors from 8am -630pm and expected to sit through eight screenings of the show.
 I was listed in screening six.

 The TV show went better than I could have ever imagined in my wildest dreams.
-Luck or maybe life had already planned – delivered me the best ever outcome.
+Luck or maybe life had already planned – delivered me the best possible outcome.

 Out of courtesy, I’d meant to get in touch with Laura prior to the show going to air – just to give her the heads up I’d made a jacket from her print and wasn’t ripping it off.
 But that task kept getting lost on my to do list.

 The following day Laura posted me on her social media channels, in an attempt to track down the girl who wore her print on TV.
 Ahh GEE – she’s going to be pissed was my initial response but in fact her response was the total opposite.
 Because Laura is the ace lady that she is, she loved every inch of what I’d done and that was the start of something curvy cool for ownsit!

 Was it luck or maybe life had already planned this to be?
 If you are asking me, it was all in the hands of, Tom.
 Eighteen – A jacket with edge, a curved edge – wouldn’t have happened without you, controlling the strings from Heaven, brother.. x